Cycling the route

 The John Muir Way makes a fantastic cycle route usually taking about 4 or 5 days, depending on your temptation to linger and explore.

-It's intended to provide a pleasant, and sometimes challenging cycle through the countryside, not – like many traditional cycle routes – an efficient way from A to B on a bike.
+It's intended to provide a pleasant and sometimes challenging cycle through the countryside, not – like many traditional cycle routes – an efficient way from A to B on a bike.
 Most of the route follows cycle paths and quiet back roads, although unavoidably some short sections are on busier roads which aren't so suitable for the less experienced.

 What type of bike should I use?